 Alas, Gorbous needed arm surgery that summer and retired the following spring.
 He went into the furniture business with his father in Calgary; later he worked for a company that supplied portable housing and catering for remote areas in the field for an oil and gas-exploration company.
 His son-in-law, Michel Petit, was a first-round pick in the 1982 National Hockey League draft and went on to play parts of 16 seasons in the league.

 Gorbous died in 1990, about a month after undergoing open-heart surgery, at age 59.
-His throwing record has now stood for more than 52 years, longer than any previous one.
+His throwing record has stood longer than any previous one.
 The Toronto Globe and Mail had a story on Gorbous’ record throw in 1984, and the newspaper had a follow-up story on September 15: